OS-EEG-COLLECT/eeg-collect/README.md

 <br />

-Weelenkern STREAMS provides a customizable, user-friendly platform for EEG data collection using OpenBCI hardware.
+Weelenkern STREAMS provides a customizable, user-friendly platform for EEG data collection based on OpenBCI hardware.
 It streamlines the setup process and supports versatile electrode configurations, making EEG-based BCI research more accessible.
 The Vue 3 and D3.js frontend offers real-time impedance feedback during the setup phase, helping the user establish a stable connection with Wellenkern BURSTS, while the backend — built with Apache, Node.js, and Flask — handles efficient data transmission and storage.